 And that’s the only connection I can find between the two!!

-Although apparently we were the lucky ones – according to the log book the view has been blocked by fog more than once!
-I can’t imagine walking all that way to see NOTHING!
-Especially when if you CAN see something, it’s such a spectacular, stupendous something!!
+Although apparently on both climbs we got lucky – according to the log book the view has been blocked by fog more than once!
+I would have been seriously peeved to climb steadily for 4.2 km to see NOTHING!

-After sighting the summit’s resident Peregrine Falcon, we descended via the 10.5 km loop rather than the shorter 8.2km direct return walk, through Drooping Sheoak and Sugar Gum woodlands into the steep, scree-lined slopes of Stony Creek gorge before returning to the trail head.
+After sighting the summit’s resident Peregrine Falcon, we descended via the 10.5 km loop rather than the shorter 8.4km direct return walk, through Drooping Sheoak and Sugar Gum woodlands into the steep, scree-lined slopes of Stony Creek gorge before returning to the trail head.

 Just don’t tell birdo Pilchard!!